Louis August Gerber

 In May 1918, a St. Louis, Missouri newspaper published photos of Louis and his brother, Eugene Adoph Gerber, and a very short account of their activities in the Army:

-The article seems to imply that Eugene was the bugler, but family photographs and lore indicate the Louis was the musical brother.
+The article seems to imply that Eugene was the bugler, but family photographs and lore indicate the Louis was the brother with the musical inclination.

 Louis August Gerber's family